-If you do not use a Serial Converter Unit, the linear encoder pitch is automatically set.
-It is not necessary to set Pn282.
-You can use the SigmaWin+ to check the linear encoder pitch that was automatically set.
+If you do not use a Serial Converter Unit, the linear encoder pitch is automatically set and the setting of the Pn282 is disabled.
 Refer to the following section for details.

 6.6 Writing Linear Servomotor Parameters

 If you connect a linear encoder to the SERVOPACK without going through a Serial Converter Unit, you must use the SigmaWin+ to write the motor parameters to the linear encoder.
 The motor parameters contain the information that is required by the SERVOPACK to operate the Linear Servomotor.